jerehut/gosim-paris-2025/README.md

 2. Add sponsor file name, such as `sponsor-name.png`
 3. Add sponsor images as PNG / JPG / SVG files to `public/images/sponsors/`

+## How to add Speakers
+1. Add data to JSON file at `src/json/Speakers.json`
+2. Add speaker file name, such as `speaker-name.png`
+3. Add speaker images as PNG / JPG files to `public/images/speakers/`

 ## How to add FAQ
 1. Add data to JSON file at `src/json/FAQ.json`